JanHerca/urantiapedia/output/wikijs/en/book/Henry_Fairfield_Osborn/Men_of_the_Old_Stone_Age/Introduction.md

 “ “ — Gibraltar 1296 “

-Thus the variations between the largest known brain in one member of the Neanderthal race, the male skull of La Chapelle, and the smallest brain of the same race, the supposed female skull of Gibraltar, is 324 c.cm., a range similar to that which we find in the existing species of man (_Homo sapiens_).
+Thus the variations between the largest known brain in one member of the Neanderthal race, the male skull of La Chapelle, and the smallest brain of the same race, the supposed female skull of Gibraltar, is 324 c. cm., a range similar to that which we find in the existing species of man (_Homo sapiens_).

 As another test for the classification of primitive skulls, we may select the well-known _frontal angle_ of Broca, as modified by Schwalbe, for measuring the retreating forehead.
 The angle is measured by drawing a line along the forehead upward from the bony ridge between the eyebrows, with a horizontal line carried from the glabella to the inion at the back of the skull.
 The various primitive races are arranged as follows: